-Wines for Ham
+Wine Pairings for Ham

-Ham is often prepared with glazes or toppings that are sweet and can balance the inherent saltiness of the actual meat.
+Ham is often prepared with glazes or toppings that are sweet and can balance the inherent saltiness of the meat.

-For ham, the best "tried and true" companion wines are--hands-down--a Riesling or a Gewürztraminer.
-Both wines tend to offer fresh, flavorful taste profiles with enough sweet fruit to balance the salt in the ham and enough acidity to support the combination without compromising the flavor in either the ham or the wine.
+For ham, the best "tried and true" companion wines are a Riesling or a Gewürztraminer.
+Both wines tend to offer fresh, flavorful profiles with enough sweet fruit to balance the salt in the ham.
+The acidity is also a nice support for the combination and it won't compromise the flavor in either the ham or the wine.

-Wines for Lamb
+Wine Pairings for Lamb

-Try vineyards such as Terrazas de los Andes for Malbec, a Tempranillo from La Rioja Alta Vina Alberdi Reserva and Hawk and Horse's cabernet sauvignon.
+Try vineyards such as Terrazas de los Andes for Malbec, a Tempranillo from La Rioja Alta Vina Alberdi Reserva, and Hawk and Horse's Cabernet Sauvignon.

-Wines from Israel
+Wines From Israel

-If you are interested in opting for a more authentic Easter wine selection, then consider a wine from Israel.
-Israel has come onto the international wine scene with some serious vintages that are worth exploring.
+If you are interested in a more authentic Easter wine selection, consider a wine from Israel.
+The country has come onto the international wine scene with some serious vintages that are worth exploring.